Data Access Security in WinForms Applications

 SQL Data Sources

 Custom SQL queries are validated before their execution.
-Although the default validation mechanism only allows custom queries containing SELECT statements (except for SELECT INTO clauses), it cannot be considered safe as it does not prevent execution of potentially harmful requests.
-For this reason, we strongly recommend that you implement your own validation logic that permits only execution of specific query kinds.
-To learn more, see the Provide Custom Query Validation in Report Designer document.
+Although the default validation mechanism only allows custom queries with SELECT statements (except for SELECT INTO clauses), it is not safe as it does not prevent execution of potentially harmful requests.
+You should implement secure SQL validation before you allow custom SQL queries.

-When specifying a custom connection string in the Data Source wizard, the password is obscured with asterisk characters (their number does not correspond to the actual length of the password).
+In a custom connection string, the password is obscured with asterisk characters (the number of characters does not correspond to the actual length of the password).

-To always serialize only database connection names, set the DataConnectionBase.StoreConnectionNameOnly property to true.
-This will guarantee that the database credentials are never exposed in report layout definitions.
+Set the DataConnectionBase.StoreConnectionNameOnly property to true, to serialize only database connection names.
+This guarantees that the database credentials are never exposed in report layout definitions (REPX files).

 Review the following topic for information on security issues related to report storage and distribution: Reporting Security.